Coronavirus (COVID-19)

 Lockdown fines

-Emails claiming you have been fined for breaches of current coronavirus restrictions and encouraging you to pay immediately or face further charges.
+Emails claiming you have been fined for breaches of coronavirus restrictions and encouraging you to pay immediately or face further charges.

 Tax rebate or goodwill payment